bootcamp-s17/world-tour/instructions.md

 ### Phase 1

-1. Clone this repo and create your own branch.
+1. Clone this repo and create your own <br>anch.
 The branch name should be your first name + last initial (for example, 'scoobyd').
-Do not make changes to the master branch.
+Do not make changes to the master branch. - DONE

 2. Create a database and a PostgreSQL user.
-The database user, its password, and your database name should all be your first name + last initial (for example, 'barneyr' or 'fredf').
+The database user, its password, and your database name should all be your first name + last initial (for example, 'barneyr' or 'fredf'). - DONE

-3. Create a new Laravel project called 'App'.
+3. Create a new Laravel project called 'App'. - DONE

-4. Add authentication to App.
+4. Add authentication to App. - DONE

 5. Create a migration to make the tours table.
-Include the following fields:
+Include the following fields: - DONE

   id
   name
   Eloquent's default timestamps

 6. Create a migration to make the stops table.
-Include the following fields:
+Include the following fields: - DONE

   id (primary key)
   tour_id (foreign key, references id on tours)